DUTIR-YSQ/EmoMeta/README.md

 Our dataset is presented in the DataALL.xlsx file.

 ## Cite
-**Lu X, Liu Y, Zhang D, Wu Z, Ren J, Xia F.EmoMeta: A Multimodal Dataset for Fine-grained Emotion Classification in Chinese Metaphors [C] // Proceedings of the ACM Web Conference 2025.**
+**Lu X, Liu Y, Zhang D, Wu Z, Ren J, Xia F. EmoMeta: A Multimodal Dataset for Fine-grained Emotion Classification in Chinese Metaphors [C] // Proceedings of the ACM Web Conference 2025.**

 ## Example Instance